jshprentz/meetup2xibo/docs/man/meetup2xibo.rst

    The location to store in Xibo when Meetup's venue name and find-us fields contain no recognizable locations.

+.. envvar:: DEFAULT_PLACES

+   A JSON array of places associated with the default location.

+   .. versionadded:: 2.5

 .. envvar:: DELETE_AFTER_END_HOURS

    The number of hours after an event ends to wait before retiring the event